Go Back

 If it's impossible to reach the shoreline, a trapped swimmer should draw as much attention as possible to alert a lifeguard or onlooker who can get assistance.

-Kottlowski also stressed the importance of being aware of potential dangers by checking NOAA forecasts for any warnings and alerts as well as with local officials before venturing into the surf.
+Kottlowski also stressed the importance of being aware of potential dangers by checking for warnings and alerts and speaking with local officials before venturing into the surf.

 "You should never go in by yourself," he said.
 "Each beach is different."